moorepants/BicycleParameters/README.md

 Features
 --------
 - Loads bicycle parameter sets from text files
-- Generates the benchmark parameter for a real bicycle from experimental data
+- Generates the benchmark parameters for a real bicycle from experimental data
 - Plots a descriptive drawing of the bicycle
 - Calculates the eigenvalues for the Whipple bicycle model linearized about the upright configuration.